UNDP-Accelerator-Labs/blog-scraper/README.md

 # UNDP Website Scraper

 This is an application written in Node.js that scrapes the UNDP website for published articles related to predefined keywords.
 The application utilizes two Postgres databases: one to save extracted articles and another to check the ISO3 code of countries and whether there is a UNDP Accelerator lab in each country.
-The application is drployed as web app expose via API.
+The application is deployed as web app expose via API.
 The blog scrapper runs every Sunday, 12AM.

 ## Prerequisites